princeton-sns/scuba/client/README.md

 1. Then "B1" sends a message to "A" saying "A" should also add "B".
 (TODO to decide: does "B1" adding "A" here propagate to all of "B"'s devices?)

-1. "A" stores "B"'s linked subtree and receives the following special message, triggering "A" to add "B" as "reader-mod-readers" on its linked subtree.
+1. "A" stores "B"'s shared linked subtree and receives the following special message, triggering "A" to add "B" as "reader-mod-readers" on its linked subtree.

 1. "B" receives "A" linked subtree (TODO if "A" subtree was initially propagated